maynej/Micro-Steamakers-Stand/README.md

 ## Micro:Steamakers Stand

-A holder helps to keep the Micro:Steamakers in an ergonomic position and prevents shortcircuits
+A holder helps to keep the Micro:Steamakers in an ergonomic position, prevents shortcircuits and take care of the components.

 <img src="Imatges/Micro1.jpg" width="200" /> <img src="Imatges/Micro2.jpg" width="190" />